massgov/mayflower/packages/patternlab/styleguide/source/_patterns/02-molecules/relationship-indicators.md

 ### Notes

-Primary: at least one tag required Secondary: optional
+Primary: at least one tag required.
+Secondary: optional, by default all secondary tags will be shown.
+To display less items, use the `groupAfter` variable.

 ### Variables